syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.NETCORE/appearance.md

 ## Chart rotation

-Chart can be roatated by using the [`EnableRotation`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3D.html#Syncfusion_EJ2_Charts_Chart3D_EnableRotation) property in the chart.
+The 3D chart can be roatated by using the [`EnableRotation`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.Chart3D.html#Syncfusion_EJ2_Charts_Chart3D_EnableRotation) property.

 {% if page.publishingplatform == "aspnet-core" %}